Fertility Testing for Women

 Fertility testing can help those who have had difficulty conceiving find the right treatment for their fertility needs.
 F.A.S.T.
 Fertility Testing is an online tool that helps simplify the fertility testing process, allowing anyone, regardless of sexual orientation or relationship status, to order fertility testing with Arizona Associates for Reproductive Health (AZARH).

 At AZARH, we offer fertility testing for women at our locations in Scottsdale, AZ and Gilbert, AZ.
 To find out if fertility testing is right for you, we welcome you to schedule a consultation.
-In the meantime, learn more about fertility testing as we take a closer look at some of the services we offer.
+In the meantime, learn more about fertility testing for women as we take a closer look at some of the types of fertility tests we offer.

 Identifying Reproductive Obstacles with Fertility Testing